 The 30 day trend analysis report displays the rule’s run time and wait time in hours.
-Hovering over any date provides a bird’s view of the execution time and waiting time on that date as shown below.
+Hovering over any date provides a bird’s eye view of the execution time and waiting time on that date as shown below.

 The Rules 360 report displays detailed information about the rule, including an entry for each Task and Action within the rule.
 Each entry displays the Task or Action’s Name, Source Object, Target Object, Reads, Writes, Database Name, and Operation Type.
-You can download this report as a .xlsx file by clicking the export button on the top right.
+You can download this report as a .xlsx file by clicking the export button in the top right.

 The Bulk Scan page displays options to scan all active and scheduled rules to give a summary report of errors, warnings and information to improve rule configuration.
-You can then select to send this report to one or multiple email addresses.
+You can then send this report to one or multiple email addresses.